Keith-Tachibana/EZ-FIT/README.md

 # EZ-FIT
-This full-stack web application syncs a user's FitBit data in order to generate workout suggestions using machine learning, and was developed as part of the Capstone project requirements for UCI's Master of Computer Science (MCS) program's CS 297P course: Capstone Design Project.
+This full-stack web application syncs a user's FitBit data in order to generate workout suggestions using machine learning, and was developed as part of the requirements for UCI's Master of Computer Science (MCS) program's CS 297P course: Capstone Design Project.
 ## Developed By
 Ashwin Balachandran, Harry Pham, and Keith Tachibana
 ## Technologies Used